bitdefender/hvmi/docs/chapters/3-alerts-and-events.rst

     - :code:`ReadProcessMemory` (only when a process tries to read the **lsass.exe** memory)
     - :code:`SetContextThread`
     - :code:`QueueApcThread`
+    - :code:`NtSetInformationProcess` (only when a process tries to set an instrumentation callback)

 - Linux
     - :code:`ptrace`